-The Mezzetta brand of jarred jalapenos (above) comes in both “Tamed” and “Hot”.
-I used the tamed here and they add great flavor but barely any heat at all.
-If you want more heat, be sure to add the “Hot” variety, but beware; they aren’t kidding when they say hot!
+- Jarred jalapeno peppers – Mezzetta Deli Sliced Jalapeno Peppers come in both “Tamed” and “Hot”.
+The tamed variety will add great flavor but barely any heat at all.
+If you want more heat, add the hot variety, but beware, they aren’t kidding when they say hot!
 Look for them in the condiment aisle with the pickles.

-- Transfer the loaves to a baking sheet lined with parchment paper or foil and bake in a preheated 400 degree oven and let it bake for about 20 minutes.
-At then end of the cooking time, switch the oven to broil for a minute or two to make it a nice, golden brown.
+- Transfer the loaves to a baking sheet lined with parchment paper or foil and bake in a preheated 400 degree F oven for 20 minutes.
+At the end of the baking time, switch the oven to broil and cook for just a couple of minutes until golden brown and crispy around the edges.

 Cheesy Artichoke Bread

-- 3 ounces reduced fat cream cheese (Neufchatel cream cheese)
+- 3 ounces ⅓ less fat cream cheese, (Neufchatel cream cheese)

-- 1 (14 ounce) can artichokes in water, drained and chopped
+- 14 ounce canned artichoke hearts in water, drained and chopped

 - 1 loaf French bread

-Preheat your oven to 400 degrees.
-Line a baking sheet with foil and set aside.
+- Preheat your oven to 400 degrees F. Line a baking sheet with parchment paper or foil and set aside.

 - Combine all the ingredients for the artichoke spread in a large mixing bowl.
 Slice the loaf of French bread down the middle and spread the mixture evenly over both halves of the bread.
-Place the artichoke coated bread on the foil lined baking sheet, place in the oven and bake for 20 minutes.
-Switch oven to broil setting for a minute or two at end of baking time.